tager99/master-thesis-integration-testing-interviews/README.md

 # Master Thesis Interviews: Software Integration Testing for Autonomous Driving: Requirement Analysis, Challenges and Approaches

-This repository contains all publicly available artifacts related to a qualitative interview analysis in the context of a mastert thesis about requirements, challenges, and approaches in software integration testing for autonomous driving
+This repository contains all publicly available artifacts related to a qualitative interview analysis in the context of a master thesis about requirements, challenges, and approaches in software integration testing for autonomous driving.
+The thesis was commenced on 3 December 2023 and was completed on 3 June 2024.

 ## Research Questions